The functional equation of the smoothing transform: Disintegration

 \end{Lemma}

-In the situation of Lemma \ref{Lem:Disintegration}, we call the stochastic process $M=(M(t))_{t \geq 0}$ the \emph{disintegration of $f$} and also a \emph{disintegrated fixed point}.
-By Lemma \ref{Lem:Disintegration}, we can calculate any solution to the functional equation \eqref{eq:FE1} from its associated disintegrated fixed point.
+In the situation of Lemma~\ref{Lem:Disintegration}, we call the stochastic process $M=(M(t))_{t \geq0}$ the \emph{disintegration of $f$} (w.r.t.\ $T$) and also a \emph{disintegrated fixed point}.
+By Lemma~\ref{Lem:Disintegration}, we can calculate any solution to the functional equation~\eqref{eq:FE1} from its associated disintegrated fixed point. \begin{Def} We say that a random variable $W$ is an \emph{endogenous fixed point w.r.t. $T^{(\alpha)}$} if $W$ is as in~\eqref{eq:E} and if there exists an endogenous RTP $\{W_u\dvtx u \in\V\}$ such that $W = W_{\varnothing}$. \end{Def}